Block Thresholding on the Sphere: Background results

 In \cite{bkmpBer} it is proved that:

-We resume now some features on the scalar needlet construction, system, suggesting for a more detailed discussion \cite{npw1}, \cite{npw2}, see also \cite{bkmpAoSb} and \cite{marpecbook}.
-A needlet system describes a well-localized tight frame on the sphere: it is a well-known fact (cfr. \cite {npw1}) that any function belonging to $L^{2}\left( \mathbb{S}^{2}\right) $ can be represented as a linear combination of the components of that frame, preserving furthermore some fundamental properties of needlets.
-Indeed, let us recall that the space $L_{2}\left( \mathbb{S}^{2}\right) $ of square-integrable functions on the sphere can be decomposed as the direct sum of the spaces $H_{l}$ of harmonic polynomials of degree $l$, spanned by spherical harmonics $\left\{ Y_{lm}\right\} _{m=-l}^{l}$, whose definition and properties can be found in \cite{vmk} and \cite{bkmpAoSb}.
-If we consider
+Now, we resume the construction of the scalar needlet framework, suggesting for a more detailed discussion \cite{npw1}, \cite{npw2}, see also \cite {bkmpAoSb} and \cite{marpecbook}.
+A needlet system describes a well-localized tight frame on the sphere: it is a well-known fact (cfr. \cite {npw1}) that any function belonging to $L^{2}\left( \mathbb{S}^{d}\right) $ can be represented as a linear combination of the components of that frame, preserving some of the most relevant properties of needlets.
+Indeed, let us recall that the space $L^{2}\left( \mathbb{S}^{d}\right) $ of square-integrable functions on the sphere can be decomposed as the direct sum of the spaces $H_{l}$ of harmonic polynomials of degree $l$, spanned by spherical harmonics of degree $l$, whose definition and properties can be found in \cite{vmk} and \cite{bkmpAoSb}; here we just recall that its dimension corresponds to $g_{l,d}=\binom{l+d}{d}-\binom{l+d-2}{d}$.
+For every $f\in L^{2}\left( \mathbb{S}^{d}\right) $, the following kernel operator describes the orthogonal projector onto $H_{l}$: